Interested in a career or degree in healthcare? Here’s our list of the best paying jobs in the healthcare industry.

 Nurse practitioners are Advanced Practice Registered Nurses or APRNs, and they provide specialized care for their patients that includes primary and specialty healthcare.
 This job can be different as you travel from state to state.

-A nurse practitioner has the duty of taking the patient’s medical history and the symptoms that he or she is currently experiencing.
-They may also perform medical examinations when a doctor is not available.
+Advanced practice registered nurses have the duty of taking the patient’s medical history and the symptoms that he or she is currently experiencing.
+Registered nurses may also perform medical examinations when a doctor is not available.
 They are also engaged in creating treatment plans for patients, and they order diagnostic tests when necessary.
 They may also perform these diagnostic tests when needed.

-Nurse practitioners can recognize when there is a change in a patient’s condition, and they can analyze test results.
-When a treatment plan needs to be altered in any way, a nurse practitioner is capable of doing it.
+A registered nurse can recognize when there is a change in a patient’s condition, and they can analyze test results.
+When a treatment plan needs to be altered in any way, an NP is capable of doing it.

-Nurse practitioners have the duty of administering medications to their patients, and they analyze patients’ responses to those medications.
+They have the duty of administering medications to their patients, and they analyze patients’ responses to those medications.
 When it is necessary, they consult with physicians and other medical personnel.
-When someone is needed to teach patients what they need to do to manage their illnesses, a nurse practitioner can perform the duty.
+When someone is needed to teach patients what they need to do to manage their illnesses, a nurse practitioner can perform the duty and handle prescription medications.

-Nurse practitioners can perform many of the duties that physicians perform, including prescribing medication, ordering medical tests and diagnosing the patients’ medical conditions.
-They can also choose specialties, so some people opt to serve children, pregnant women or patients with mental health disorders.
+An advanced registered nurse can perform many of the duties that physicians perform, including prescribing medication, ordering medical tests and diagnosing the patients’ medical conditions.
+They can also choose specialties, so some people opt to serve children, pregnant women (nurse midwives) or patients with mental health disorders.
 Nurse practitioners may also perform the duties of registered nurses.

 The median pay for an optometrist is $111,790 per year.
 This averages out to $53.75 per hour.